ksu-hmi/Fitness_notification/ProjectRoadMap.md

 - [ ] Each comment must explain what the update was and why it was updated.
 - [ ] All updates will be posted in Github so the changes can be seen by all.
 - [ ] Ensure the the ProjectRoadMap is up to date.
+- [ ] Create code for notification to be sent to phone.

 ## Sprint 3
 - [ ] Refine and edit existing code.